 - Avoid using harsh home cleaning products.
 Window and household cleaners with strong chemical components like ammonia or hydrogen peroxide may damage your smartphone screen.

 - Use UV light sanitation.
-UV-C light in particular, also used in hospital-grade disinfecting procedures serve as a potent solution that targets certain bacteria.
+UV-C light, in particular, also used in hospital-grade disinfecting procedures serves as a potent solution that targets certain bacteria.
 UV devices can be used as well to sanitize your smartphone.